alekhyachalla/k8s-deployment/README.md

 Pre-requisites:

-* For Master node atleast provide 2vcpus
+* For Master node use 2 VCPUs atleast
 * All systems should have internet access
 * Swap must be disabled
 * SELinux must be disabled